padeshmukhhhhhhhhhhh/sample_set/README.md

 # Instagram to X (Twitter) - Modular API

-This project handles the process of fetching the latest post from the **a user-specified Instagram account** account, summarizing the caption using an **LLM (AI model)**, and posting the summarized text to **X (Twitter)**.
+This project handles the process of fetching the latest post from the **a user-specified Instagram account**, summarizing the caption using an **LLM (AI model)**, and posting the summarized text to **X (Twitter)**.
 The system is structured into three separate modules for better modularity and maintainability.

 ### 🔍 Key Modules